Keto Coffee Cake

 • Add half of the cake batter into the prepared baking pan, then spread half of the crumble mixture on top.
 Add the last half of the cake batter mixture to cover the middle layer crumble.
 Then, top with the remaining half of the crumble mixture.

 • Bake the coffee cake for 35-40 minutes, or until a skewer comes out mostly clean.
-Let the cake cool in the pan completely, before slicing and serving.
+Let the cake cool in the pan completely before slicing and serving.
+If desired, drizzle with a keto powdered sugar glaze.

 Notes